Catherine Dickens: Separation

 Over the subsequent years, Dickens claimed Catherine became an increasingly incompetent mother and housekeeper.
 He also blamed her for the birth of their ten children, which caused him financial worries.
 He had hoped to have no more after the birth of their fourth child Walter, and he claimed that her coming from a large family had caused so many children to be born.
 To ensure no more children could be born, he ordered their bed to be separated and put a bookshelf in between them, then completely moved out of their bedroom and had the connecting door boarded shut.

-He tried to have her falsely diagnosed as mentally ill in order to commit her to an asylum.
+He tried to have her diagnosed as mentally ill so that she would be committed to an asylum.
 In May 1858, Charles and Catherine Dickens separated, and she moved into a property on Gloucester Crescent in Camden Town.
 They arranged the terms of their separation by deed instead of a court hearing.
 She had no custody rights to her children under English law, but was promised "free access to all or any of her children at all places" in the deed.

-The exact cause of the separation is unknown, although attention at the time and since has focused on rumours of an affair between Dickens and Ellen Ternan and/or Catherine's sister, Georgina Hogarth.
+The cause of the separation is unknown, although attention at the time and since has focused on rumours of an affair between Dickens and Ellen Ternan and/or Catherine's sister, Georgina Hogarth.
 A bracelet intended for Ellen Ternan had supposedly been delivered to the Dickens household some months previously, leading to accusation and denial.
 Dickens's friend, William Makepeace Thackeray, asserted that Dickens's separation from Catherine was due to a liaison with Ternan, rather than with Georgina Hogarth as had been put to him.
 This remark coming to Dickens's attention, Dickens was so infuriated that it almost put an end to the Dickens–Thackeray friendship.